Norbert Klassen

-Norbert Klassen (born 30 May 1941 in Duisburg, Germany; died 1 December 2011 in Bern, Switzerland), was an actor, stage director, influential performance artist, educator and organizer of performance art festivals.
+Norbert Klassen (30 May 1941 – 1 December 2011) was an actor, stage director, influential performance artist, educator and organizer of performance art festivals.
 He has lived and worked in Bern, and contributed significantly to making the city important for the contemporary performance art scene.

-Life and work
+Biography

-Klassen trained acting at the Westphalian School of Acting in Bochum.
+Klassen was born 30 May 1941 in Duisburg, Germany.
+He trained acting at the Westphalian School of Acting in Bochum.
 His first engagement in the years 1963/64 was as a theatre actor at the Theater Aachen.
 He had since been active as an actor and stage director, among others at Studio am Montag, Bern; Bern Theatre; Komödie Düsseldorf; Kammerspiele Düsseldorf.
 He maintained links to the theatre world throughout his career, but his work received more acceptance within the performance art circuit, and Klassen identified himself primarily as a performance artist.
 He was inspired by Fluxus and Living Theatre.
 In his first performance, My Red Brother, Klassen sat at a table holding a cigarette and watching the smoke rise, an action that he repeated in his performances through the years.

 Klassen had a black star tattooed on this bald head.
 The tattoo was result of a performance in homage to John Cage and Marcel Duchamp.
 This performance consisted in the action of the artist having his head tattooed inside a train station in 2008.

 Klassen's work had been influenced by a multitude of co-operations with international artists from the backgrounds of acting, music, visual art and intermedia.
 He participated in numerous events by the international performance art network around the world.

 Together with Gerhard Johann Lischka, Peter J. Betts, Rudolf Bober and others, Klassen founded the independent theatre collective Studio am Montag for experimental theatre in Bern in 1970, and run it in the position of director from 1971-87.
 The collective presented its productions in Switzerland, Germany and Austria.
 Their activities were funded by the City of Bern.

 In 1979/80, Klassen lived for one year in New York City.

 Between 1980 and 1997, Klassen held a teaching position at the Schauspielschule am Konservatorium für Musik und Theater Bern, and from 1987 to 1995 he taught at the F+F School for Art and Media Design Zurich.

 In 1987, Studio am Montag transformed into STOP Performance Theater (STOP.P.T.).
 On this occasion, Klassen announced the „death of theatre“, and postulated performance art as the only adequate artistic succession.

 In 1992, Klassen received the Sisyphus-Prize awarded by the City of Bern.
 He returned the prize in 1995 as a protest against the drastic reduction of city subventions for the STOP Performance Theater (STOP.P.T.).

 Since 1998, Klassen had been organising the BONE Festival für Aktionskunst at the Schlachthaus Theatre in Bern.

-After Klassen's death in December 2011, the performance collective Black Market International (BMI) had been bequeathed with Klassen's urn.
+After Klassen's death on 1 December 2011 in Bern, Switzerland, the performance collective Black Market International (BMI) had been bequeathed with Klassen's urn.